vespa-engine/vespa/integration/intellij/BACKLOG.md

 Goto declaration doesn't work for document and schema inherits.
 E.g. if document A inherits from document B, B doesn't have a reference to its declaration.

-There aren't any tests for the plugin.
+There are no tests for the call structure ("hierarchy") functionality, and it is not yet using the model classes.

 Semicolons in indexing statements are marked with red background for some reason.
 They are not marked as errors.